-The mall worker had a popular answer the common question: “What is the Christmas Spirit?”
+The mall worker had a popular answer to the common question: “What is the Christmas spirit?”
 It’s inside of us somehow, in some way, most people reason.
 We just have to find it.
 But when does the Christmas spirit hit?
 Is it when we unpack our decorations and start playing the music?
 How many decorations do you need before you officially have the Christmas spirit?
 Does it take a Christmas tree?
 One strand of lights?
 Two?
 Three?
-How many times do I need to watch the How the Grinch Stole Christmas, A Christmas Carol, or It’s a Wonderful Life before I enter into the Christmas Spirit?
+How many times do I need to watch the How the Grinch Stole Christmas, A Christmas Carol, or It’s a Wonderful Life before I enter into the Christmas spirit?

 At this time of year, we seek to outshine and out-dazzle our neighbor with our Christmas spirit.
 More lights, more ornaments, a bigger tree, brightly colored presents, and more of them.
 Flashing lights and moving figurines.
 The more decorations, the greater our Christmas spirit.
 So goes the conventional wisdom.